 Fast Funds is a prepaid, reloadable card for teens and young adults who are at least 14 years old.
 The Fast Funds card gives teens and young adults the independence and purchase power of a Visa® debit card, and it gives parents the peace of mind that comes with knowing they can help their teen manage spending and monitor purchase activity without worries about overdraft fees.
 The card can be used everywhere that Visa® debit cards are accepted—in retail stores, over the phone and online.
 Parents enroll their teen in the program and control the spending limits by the amount they choose to load on the card.

 When cash is lost, it’s gone forever.
 If a Fast Funds card or card number is ever lost or stolen, you’re protected by Visa’s Zero Liability commitment.
-Your teen’s card will be replaced and the balance will be transferred to the new card for a replacement card fee of $5.00.
-The replacement card usually arrives in seven to ten business days.
+Your teen’s card will be replaced and the balance will be transferred to the new card for a card replacement fee of $5.00.
+The replacement card usually arrives in five to ten business days.

 Fast Funds supplies teens with an account history, so they can keep track of purchases, get a card balance, and find important financial information and tips.
 Account history and information can always be accessed at www.ftb.com/fastfunds.

 Yes, you determine how much money gets loaded on the card, as well as when and how the card is loaded.
 You also can log on www.ftb.com/fastfunds to review your teen’s spending and suspend the account at any time, for any reason.
-Also, the card cannot be used for illegal and internet gambling transactions.
-In this way, the Fast Funds card offers teen's financial independence within safe, comfortable, and structured limits.
+In this way, the Fast Funds card offers teens financial independence within safe, comfortable, and structured limits.

 You can authorize family members or friends to put gift money on the Fast Funds card.
 It’s faster and safer than mailing a check or giving cash, and it enables the teen to get what they want.
 After you’ve completed the initial sign up at www.ftb.com/fastfunds, a gift-giver is automatically provided with instructions on how to go to the financial institution’s Fast Funds web site and add a gift to the Fast Funds card.

 The Fast Funds card is a prepaid card, so spending limits are set by the amount of money parents load onto the card.
 When a teen makes a purchase with the Fast Funds card, the purchase amount is deducted from the card balance.
-When the card balance is low, parents can add money to, or "reload," the card from their First Tennessee Visa debit card by logging on to www.ftb.com/fastfunds or checking account by writing a check for cash to place funds on the card.
+When the card balance is low, parents can add money to, or "reload," the card from their First Tennessee debit card by logging on to www.ftb.com/fastfunds, or by visiting a branch to reload the card with cash, or writing a check for cash from their First Tennessee checking account.
 Parents can even schedule automatic loading to provide an allowance on a regular basis.
-Parents also can visit a First Tennessee financial center to reload the card.
-Teens also have the capability to setup a Direct Deposit with their employer.
-It’s a perfect tool for parents and teens to talk about budgeting, spending, and financial responsibility.
+Teens also have the capability to load the card by visiting a First Tennessee branch.
+It’s a perfect tool for parents and teens to talk about budgeting, spending, and financial responsibility

 The Card's available balance may be less than the purchase amount.
 The card holder may inform the merchant of the remaining balance on the Card and use another form of payment to pay the difference, subject to the policy of the merchant.
 And remember that use of the First Tennessee Bank Visa Fast Funds Card at some merchants – for example, some restaurants, and hotels – requires the Card to have an available balance greater than the purchase amount to ensure sufficient funds for tips or incidental expenses.
 As the cardholder, you agree not to use the card for illegal transactions and internet gambling and understand these transactions may be declined.